 Can I see currently listed properties that you have styled?

 Property stylists share their best work on their website and social media.
 However, are they as good on their worst day as they are on their best?
-Whilst most stylists in Melbourne deliver to a consistently high standard, there are exceptions.
+Whilst most stylists in Brisbane deliver to a consistently high standard, there are exceptions.
 If you have any doubts, ask this question.
 You can visit an open inspection and assess the quality for yourself.

 This is especially the case if you receive a quote that is well below average cost.
 The old saying “you get what you pay for” rings true when staging your home.
-Some Melbourne property stylists can charge less because they use the same, tired and out of style furniture for years.
+Some Brisbane property stylists can charge less because they use the same, tired and out of style furniture for years.
 Ensure the quality of styling matches the needs of your home.
 The last thing you want to do is compromise the success of your campaign.

 Can I see an example of what you have in mind for my property?